 Polyvinyl flooring is resistant to stains and spills as it has a wear layer on them.
 However, solid and composite PVC tiles will not have such protection.
 Therefore, they will require due maintenance and timely polishing to keep them in their best condition.

-Polyvinyl flooring is highly versatile and hence is available in plenty of colours and patterns.
+Polyvinyl flooring is highly versatile and hence is available in plenty of colors and patterns.
 You can also create looks of stone or hardwood floors without paying the higher prices of such floors.

 Cost Of Repairs